Texas Tech vs. Florida International NCAA Football Odds, Plays and Insights | September 18, 2021

 Florida International Stats and Trends

-- When Florida International picks up more than 313.0 yards, the team is 0-2 against the spread and 1-1 overall.
+- Florida International is 0-1 against the spread and 1-1 overall when the team piles up more than 313.0 yards.

-- The Panthers have four turnovers this season, equal to the number of takeaways for the Red Raiders.
+- The Panthers have four giveaways this season, while the Red Raiders have four takeaways .

 Texas Tech Top Players

-- Tahj Brooks has 15 attempts for a team-high 134 rushing yards (134.0 per game) and two touchdowns.
+- Tahj Brooks has run for a team-leading 134 yards on 15 attempts (134.0 yards per game) while scoring two touchdowns.

-- Erik Ezukanma has seven catches and paces his team with 179 receiving yards (179.0 ypg).
+- This season Erik Ezukanma has seven receptions for a team-high 179 receiving yards (179.0 per game).

-- Travis Koontz has also chipped in with 28 yards on four catches.
-He averages 28.0 receiving yards per game this year.
+- Travis Koontz has hauled in four catches for 28 yards (28.0 yards per game).

-- This season Kaylon Geiger has caught three passes for 11 yards, averaging 11.0 receiving yards per game.
+- This season Kaylon Geiger is averaging 11.0 yards per game, with three catches for 11 yards.

 Florida International Top Players